- Position:

 Japan Post Group Risk Management

-In addition, by aligning the scope of control between risk management and crisis management, a smooth transition to crisis management, etc., can be achieved whenever risks materialize.
+In addition, by integrating risk management and crisis management functions, a smooth transition to crisis management can be achieved whenever risks materialize.

-Furthermore, to strengthen Group governance, Japan Post Holdings appoints the Group Chief Risk Officer (CRO) from among its executive officers who reports to and is supervised by directors and others regarding the Group's risk management and its initiatives.
-In addition, the Group Risk Management Committee, which consists of executive officers in charge of risk management at each Group company, shares information and discusses risk management to improve the risk management of each Group company.
+To strengthen Group governance, Japan Post Holdings has appointed a Group chief risk officer from among its executive officers.
+This individual reports to, and is supervised by, directors and others regarding the Group's risk management and its initiatives.
+The Group Risk and Compliance Committee, which comprises executives in charge of risk management at each Group company, shares information and discusses risk management to improve the risk management of each Group company.

-Furthermore, each Group company has designated a department to oversee its own risk management, and each department proactively identifies, assesses, controls, and monitors their risks in accordance with its own business characteristics, and has established a risk management framework where it reports necessary matters to Japan Post Holdings.
+Each Group company has designated a department to oversee its own risk management, and each department identifies, assesses, controls, and monitors their risks in accordance with its own business characteristics, and has established a risk management framework according to which it reports to Japan Post Holdings as necessary.

 Risk Appetite Framework (RAF)